pchorus/myfrontendstack.com/posts/using-angular-s-async-pipe-to-avoid-unsubscribe.md

 The endpoint for loading all films returns an array of all films in the `results` property.

 The app component calls this service function.
-Afterwards it calls `subscribe()` on the returned observable to fire the http request.
+Afterwards, it calls `subscribe()` on the returned observable to fire the HTTP request.
 The resulting list is assigned to the `films` property.